Introduction to PostgreSQL max connections

 Explanation:

 - The max_conncection determines the number of concurrent connections to the database server.
-Typically the default size of a database connection is 100, but we can change as per our requirement.
+Typically the default size of a database connection is 100, but we can change it as per our requirement.

-Maximum Limit of connection in PostgreSQL?
+Maximum Limit of Connection in PostgreSQL?

 - PostgreSQL has a different provision to set maximum connection.